Artholos/ArthenTranscriber/README.md

 4. Choose one of the options below:

-Windows > Click on ArthenTranscriber-Windows.bat
+If you're on Windows > Click on ArthenTranscriber-Windows.bat

-Mac > Click on ArthenTranscriber-Mac.sh
+If you're on Mac > Click on ArthenTranscriber-Mac.sh

-Advanced > Use the commands below (in order) to set up the environment manually:
+Or for advanced users > Use the commands below (in order) to set up the environment manually:

 Windows:
 ```py -3.11 -m venv venv```